Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 3. Hunting Raccoons With Dogs

-One of the popular methods of hunting raccoons is using dogs.
+As stated earlier, one of the popular methods of hunting raccoons is using dogs.
 Coonhounds are dogs that are used to hunt raccoons because of their ability to trail a scent.
 There are 6 coonhounds, namely the black and tan coonhound, the redbone coonhound, the English coonhound, the bluetick coonhound, the treeing walker coonhound, and the Plott hound.

 4. Spotlighting